top of page

 Foraging further afield

-Bees can easily fly two or three miles for a special source of food.
-So, ours may forage further afield to areas such as Wytham Wood, Cumnor and Boar's Hill.
-On a summer's evening, it is fascinating to quietly observe the bees returning home, as they carry pollen into the hive on their specially adapted rear legs.
-It ranges from white to brown, and you wonder which flowers they have visited and how far they have flown.
+Our bees can fly several miles for food, often foraging in places like Wytham Wood, Cumnor and Boar's Hill.
+On summer evenings, it is captivating to watch them returning home, carrying pollen into the hive on their rear legs.
+Colours range from white to brown, and you can only wonder which flowers they visited and how far they travelled.

 Freshly cut honey comb